-Domaine de Nalys History, Overview
+Chateau de Nalys History, Overview

-Domaine de Nalys takes its namke from the original founders of the estate who owned the property in the 1700’s.
+Chateau de Nalys takes its name from the original founders of the estate who owned the property in the 1700’s.
 The domaine was confiscated during the French Revolution, broken into smaller parcels and sold at auction.

 Philippe Dufays improved the domaines wine making practices and increased the size of the de Naly vineyards to almost 80 hectares.
 Under the direction of Philippe Duffay, Domaine de Nalys became one of the earliest producers in the Southern Rhone Valley to bottle and market their own wine.
 This began taking place as early as 1955.

 After the tragic death of his son at a young age, Philippe Dufays split up the vineyards of Domaine de Nalys.
 In 1976, he sold 50% of the estate to the Groupma Insurance Company and the rest of the vineyards were sold to different growers and winemakers active in the appellation.